sellpy/dashboard-link-opener/README.md

 1. dash user email eq [insert-your-email-here]
 2. press enter

+## Dash paths
+dash points to production-readonly parse dashd points to dev parse dashp points to production parse (careful!)

 ## How to query for Pointers
 dash Order p_payment eq 7xyb8SV89j
 If you want to compare to pointers, lets say, a order that has the payment of id 7xyb8SV89j

+## Shorthand for id eq
+If you need to look at a specific object id in a collection, you don't need to specify 'id eq', example: dash payment 7xyb8SV89j

 ## Sponsors
 I will leave a link to my bitcoin address on demand if anyone wishes to gift some internet coins.